Carriers That Care

 "Looks great, but it's not for me"

-We created a landing page to communicate the values of the service and to establish trust amongst potential customers.
+As a result of the golden path exercise, we created a landing page to communicate the values of the service and to establish trust amongst potential customers.
 We conducted a total of seven 30-40 minute user tests with people who lived independently from their parents.
 These candidates were from a varied age range between 20s to 50s.
 We then presented these to 7 users for feedback.
 This gave us insight into primary concerns that we should be addressing with our service.

 Key concerns